THE HEALING WOUNDS OF JESUS

 Blessed Denis the Carthusian said: “If we love Him not because He is good, because He is God, let us at least love Him because He has suffered so many things for our salvation.”

 The following is a series of descriptions of how Jesus suffered for you, as revealed by saints and mystics through the centuries and by scientists today.
 The Church teaches that private revelations, such as those included here, may be used to deepen our faith, but they are not essential to believe, because only Holy Scripture and Church doctrine are incontrovertibly true.
-The material in this booklet has been compiled to help you find healing through Jesus, to give you a deeper experience of His love, and to inspire you to return that love more fully.
+The quotes here have been compiled to help you find healing through Jesus, to give you a deeper experience of His love, and to inspire you to return that love more fully.
 The crucifixes we see today are cleaned-up versions of the horrible torture Our Lord suffered out of love for us.
 Keep in mind, as you meditate on the graphic images in this article, that Jesus gladly and willingly subjected Himself to these intense pains because HE LOVES YOU!

 It was our infirmities that He bore, our sufferings that He endured… He was pierced for our offenses, crushed for our sins, upon Him was the chastisement that makes us whole, by His stripes we were healed.
 (Isaiah 53:4,5)